lindseypgill/hdoc-guide/hdoc-guide/hdocbook/using-links.md

 - **language-code** - this is an optional segment, but if provided, tells the docs server which language variation to serve (if available).
 Examples might be en-gb, de-de, us etc...
 - **book-id** - every published book is allocated a unique identifier.
 The book-id is that unique identifier.

 When specifying an internal URL as a link to an Article, you should never specify the language-code, this will be taken care of automatically.
-All internal URL's should ve referenced from the root folder of the Hornbill Docs system.
+All internal URL's should ve referenced from the root of the Hornbill Docs system.
 So if you wanted to reference this specific article, you would specify

 ```md
 [Using Links](/hdoc-guide/hdocbook/using-links)